1jour1vin

 Pinot Noir

-A terroir benefiting from optimal conditions for producing a great Pinot, Les Favières is one of 11 climats in Marsannay that are applying for Premier Cru classification.
-The 0.7 hectares dedicated to Château de Marsannay produce a powerful, richly fruity and spicy wine with firm tannins and a long finish.
+Les Favières, a terroir blessed with ideal conditions for producing a great Pinot, is one of the 11 climats in Marsannay for which Premier Cru classification has been requested.
+The 0.7 hectares dedicated to Château de Marsannay yield a powerful wine, richly fruity and spicy, with firm tannins and a long finish.
 A Favorite !

 Rated site